-Basically, a constitution is a set of rules or l-ws by which a group or a country governs itself.
-It can be either written or unwritten.
-For the purposes of our Association, the constitution sets out matters such as the powers and duties of the Executive, voting age, length of time a person can hold office, who can become a member and so forth.
+Basically, a constitution is a set of rules or laws by which a group or a country governs itself.
+It can be either For the purposes of our written or unwritten.
+Association, the constitution sets out matters such as the powers and duties of the Executive, voting age, length of time a person can hold office, who can become a member and so forth.